pjreddie/darknet/README.md

 7. Download pre-trained weights for the convolutional layers (154 MB): https://pjreddie.com/media/files/darknet53.conv.74 and put to the directory `build\darknet\x64`

 8. Start training by using the command line: `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74`

+   To train on Linux use command: `./darknet detector train data/obj.data yolo-obj.cfg darknet53.conv.74` (just use `./darknet` instead of `darknet.exe`)

    * (file `yolo-obj_last.weights` will be saved to the `build\darknet\x64\backup\` for each 100 iterations)
    * (file `yolo-obj_xxxx.weights` will be saved to the `build\darknet\x64\backup\` for each 1000 iterations)